pnpm/pnpm/docs/how-peers-are-resolved.md

   - foo@1.0.0
 ```

 In the example above, `foo@1.0.0` is installed for `foo-parent-1` and `foo-parent-2`.
-Both packages have `bar` and `baz` as well, but
+Both packages have `bar` and `baz`as well, but
-they dependend on different versions of `baz`.
+they depend on different versions of `baz`.
 As a result, `foo@1.0.0` has two different sets of dependencies: one with `baz@1.0.0`
 and the other one with `baz@1.1.0`.
-In order to support these use cases, pnpm has to hard link `foo@1.0.0` as many times as many different
-dependency sets it has.
+In order to support these use cases, pnpm has to hard link `foo@1.0.0` as many times as many different dependency sets it has.

 Normally, if a package does not have peer dependencies, it is hard linked to a `node_modules` folder next to symlinks of its dependencies.